How Do DUI Charges in New Jersey Differ Than Other States

 One of the most notable differences in New Jersey is that DUI is classified as a traffic violation rather than a criminal offense.
 In many other states, a DUI is treated as a misdemeanor or even a felony, depending on the circumstances.
 This distinction in New Jersey means that individuals charged with DUI will not have a criminal record if convicted.
 However, this does not mean the consequences are less severe; in fact, the state imposes strict penalties to deter impaired driving.

-Strict Penalties and No Plea Bargains
+Strict Penalties and No Plea Bargaining in DUI Cases in NJ

 The Use of the Alcotest Device